 The reason we feel sluggish and tired all the time shouldn’t be a mystery.
 We feel tired and sluggish because we don’t give our bodies the right fuel they need.
 The same concept applies to our ADHD morning exercise routine.
 We might start a routine, but we find that we still feel sluggish and tired throughout our day.

 We might still feel this way because after we exercise we go back to eating food that’s bad for us.
 In doing this, we negate the positive benefits of exercising in the first place.
 To stop this unhealthy cycle, you need to complement your morning workout with a healthy and well-balanced breakfast.
-To get started on having a better breakfast you can refer to our article on the best ADHD breakfast options.

 Get a Cheerleader